 Advisors have an Advising Authorization Code (AAC) for undergraduate advisees.

-The Student Services Office seeks to empower students’ success, by providing them with the resources to navigate effectively and thrive in their academic pursuits.
-In doing so, the Student Services Office acts as a liaison between faculty, staff, and students, and resources across campus.
+The Undergraduate Student Services and Graduate Student Services offices seek to empower students’ success by providing them with the resources to navigate effectively and thrive in their academic pursuits.
+Additionally, the Graduate Student Services office provides information and assistance to graduate applicants, admitted students, and continuing students regarding financial assistance.
+Both offices act as a liaison between faculty, staff, and students, and resources across campus.

 Student Records Office

-The Student Records Office houses and processes materials pertaining to the student record for both graduate and undergraduate students.
-The SED Student Records Office, in conjunction with the Student Services Office, acts as a resource and support for faculty and students for academic, social, and graduation activities.
+The Student Records office houses and processes materials pertaining to the student record for both graduate and undergraduate students.
+The SED Student Records office, in conjunction with the Undergraduate Student Services and Graduate Student Services offices, acts as a resource and support for faculty and students for academic activities, including graduation.

 Licensure and Consortium Office